Kashgar Xinjiang, China Travel Guide

 Considerations for photos and discussions.

 Kashgar's infrastructure development has not fully prioritized access for travelers with mobility issues, especially in older areas.
-Specialized services for the visually or hearing impaired are still restricted.
+Specialized services for visual or hearing impairments remain limited.
 Thorough pre-trip research and direct communication with hotels regarding accessibility features are for those with specific needs.